 Treating Facial Injuries

-Drs.
-Schow and Urig and the entire team at Bonita Medical Center are here for your oral and maxillofacial needs, especially when the unexpected happens.
+Dr. Schow and the entire team at Bonita Medical Center are here for your oral and maxillofacial needs, especially when the unexpected happens.
 We care about our patients and will do everything that we can to see and treat you promptly.
 Treatment for your facial trauma injury will be determined by the severity and location of the injury, among other factors.
 Some of the conditions we treat include the following:

 A cut to the face or mouth may require stitches.
 Your oral surgeon will use a specific technique to close the wound to allow for optimal healing and the best aesthetic outcome.